How do I fix a missed RMD? - Rodgers & Associates

 Line 55: Additional tax.
 Enter the applicable percentage on line 54

 When seeking a penalty waiver, this line will also be zero.
-Even if the taxpayer does not receive a waiver, they are not required to pay the penalty in advance.
+Even if the taxpayer does not receive a waiver, they are not required to pay the penalty in advance.2

-4. Write a letter of explanation stating your case for why the IRA should waive the penalty.
-The letter should be brief and cover the relevant points:
+4. Write a letter stating your case for why the IRS should waive the penalty.
+The letter should be brief and cover the following points:

 • The reason the RMD was missed